What's the first thing that comes to your mind when you think of Korea? K-pop? K-drama? The food? The unique cafes?

 Another thing to consider is location.
 You can find jobs all over Korea but think about the kind of place that would best suit you.
 If you like the city, like me, Seoul or Busan is your best bet.
 The jobs will be more competitive for sure, but there is so much to do in these areas.

-2. The school should then begin to file the necessary paperwork for the visa.
+- The school should then begin to file the necessary paperwork for the visa

-4. Send those documents to the school so they can submit them to the Korean Immigration Office to get a "Visa Issuance Number".
+- Send those documents to the school so they can submit them to the Korean Immigration Office to get a "Visa Issuance Number"

-5. Once the school gets the number, then you can apply for the visa to the nearest Korean Consulate office to you.
-You can either go there in person or mail your application and passport to them to get your visa.
+- Once the school gets the number, then you can apply for the visa to the nearest Korean Consulate office to you.
+You can either go there in person or mail your application and passport to them to get your visa

-5. Apostilled (American) or Notarized (Canadians) Criminal Record Check: Get your fingerprints taken from the police station and then you can send them to the FBI through this website.
+- Apostilled (American) or Notarized (Canadians) Criminal Record Check: Get your fingerprints taken from the police station and then you can send them to the FBI (or your home country's equivalent) through this website

-6. Health Statement Form provided by the school.
+- Health Statement Form provided by the school

-7. Apostilled or Notarized Photocopy of the University Degree.
-For Americans, check out US Authentication and US Legalization for further information.
+- Apostilled or Notarized photocopy of your University Degree.
+For Americans, check out US Authentication a for further information

 Again, the school should help and guide you through all the steps.
 Stay in contact with them throughout the process to ensure you're taking care of everything they'll need to process your visa.